wesselb/probmods/README.md

 Note that this will only apply to `model`s which are of the type `GPModel`.
 For example, this will not apply to `Transformed(dtype, GPModel(...))`.
-To implement a fitting procedure a transformed version  of `GPModel`, the following is possible:
+To implement a fitting procedure for a transformed version of `GPModel`, the following is possible:

 ```python